Kiranjith83/SA/SA.md

         - Geo-proximity traffic policies can help to create a policy based on traffic policy created with restriction.
     - **Multivalue Answer**:
       - Same like simple routing policy but allows multiple records with the same name.
+      - The record can get associated with the health check and can return only healthy records.
       - Returns up to 8 of the records in random.

 # S3
   - S3 Read and write consistency with new file explained as: